 - Don’t accept a variable rate unless you’re very comfortable with knowing your interest rate (and thus payments) can go up at any time.

 - If you can afford the payments on the shortest repayment plan, choosing that will help you get out of debt faster.

-- Another option could be to select a term you’re more comfortable with and paying extra anytime you have more room in your budget or receive a large sum of money, such as a birthday gift or a bonus.
+- Another choice could be selecting a term you’re more comfortable with and paying extra any time you have more room in your budget or you receive a windfall, such as a birthday gift or a bonus.

 Try to strike the right balance — and remember, you can always make extra payments.

-Student loans can be difficult to manage at times, but that doesn’t mean you have to be completely stuck.
+Student loans can be difficult to manage at times, but that doesn’t mean you’re stuck.
 If you need to change your student loan repayment plan, tackle it head-on.

 The more quickly you can change your monthly payments for the better, the sooner you’ll be able to get your loans back under control.